jamesthekee/password-manager/README.md

 # password-manager
-The files contain a server and client program for a password manager implemented in python.
+The repository contain a server and client program for a Client-Server password manager implemented in python.

 This was produced for my coursework for AQA A-Level project.

-## DISCLAIMER
-This is not a professional product do not use this to store real passwords, this is merely a fake product and is for my own educational purpose.
-None of the encryption or security precautions are of industry standard.
+** DISCLAIMER: **  This password manager is not secure.

 ## HOW TO USE